1. Creating a Quiz

 Quiz sections can be created to organize question groups in your quiz, or to shuffle a specific set of questions.

-1. Log in to Brightspace with your MyCarletonOne credentials.
+1. Log into Brightspace with your MyCarletonOne credentials.

 2. On the Brightspace homepage, locate your course in one of the following ways:

-• Click the Course Selector Grid and select the course from the drop-down menu.
+• Select the Course Selector Grid and select the course from the drop-down menu.
 If you are enrolled in more than 20 courses, you can search for the course name using the search bar.

-3. In the navbar, click Tools, then select Quizzes in the drop-down menu.
+3. In the navbar, select Tools, then select Quizzes in the drop-down menu.
 Find your quiz on the Manage Quizzes page.
-Screenshot of Brightspace navbar with red callout around the Tools option.

 7. Enter a section title and a description (optional).
 Customize the following settings: